 - Adhere to warnings: If you hear about a breach in the news or receive a notification from a company you deal with, act right away.
 Change your password immediately and find out what information may have been breached so you can take action.
 For example, if your credit card number may have been leaked, you might want to replace it.

-- Watch out for phishing emails: Although you should take breach notifications seriously, note that this could also be a tactic used by cyber criminals.
-Fraudsters may send phishing emails (under the guise of password reset emails) that lead to fake (phishing) sites, designed to steal information such as login credentials.
-If you do get a password reset email, make sure it’s legitimate by checking for common signs of a phishing email such as a misspelled company name or poor grammar.
-You can also skip the links altogether and go directly to the company website to change your password.
+- Watch out for phishing emails: Although you should take breach notifications seriously, note that this could also be a tactic used by cybercriminals.
+Fraudsters may send phishing emails (under the guise of password reset emails) that lead to fake (phishing) sites designed to steal information such as login credentials.
+If you get a password reset email, ensure it’s legitimate by checking for common signs of a phishing email, such as a misspelled company name or poor grammar.
+You can skip the links and go directly to the company website to change your password.

-- Look for secure sites: When carrying out online activities, especially those involving financial or personal information, make sure you’re using a trusted website (one that begins with https://).
+- Look for secure sites: When carrying out online activities, especially those involving financial or personal information, ensure you’re using a trusted website (one that begins with HTTPS://).
 Even if you spot a good deal, it’s not worth handing over your payment information to a company that isn’t going to safeguard your data.

 - Use a VPN: Avoid things like online banking and shopping when connected to public wifi networks.
-Using a VPN can encrypt your connection and keep you data safe from hackers and other snoopers, even on unprotected wifi.
+Using a VPN can encrypt your connection and keep your data safe from hackers and other snoopers, even on unprotected wifi.
+We particularly recommend NordVPN.